brootaylor/my-rollup-project/README.md

 * `npm version minor`
 * `npm version patch`

+---

 To make the `git commit` more meaningful, add a *message* to the version `major`, `minor` or `patch`.

-Something like this...
+**Something like this...**

 `npm version patch -m "Upgraded to version %s.
-Updated the service worker"`
+Updated the service worker."`